sethmott/r-server-loan-credit-risk/data-scientist.md

 ![Visualize](images/step3.png?raw=true)

-After converting the strings to factors (with `stringsAsFactors = TRUE`), we get the variables information (types and levels) of the `Merged_Features` SQL table with `rxCreateColInfo`.
+After converting the strings to factors (with `stringsAsFactors = TRUE`), we get the variable information (types and levels) for the `Merged_Features` SQL table with `rxCreateColInfo`.
 We then point to the training and testing sets with the correct column information.

 Then we build a Logistic Regression Model on the training set.
 The trained model is serialized and uploaded to a SQL table `Model` if needed later, through an Odbc connection.

 Training a Logistic Regression for loan credit risk prediction is a standard practice in the Credit Score industry.
-Contrary to more complex models such as random forests or neural networks, it is easily understandable through the simple formula generated during the training.
-Also, the presence of bucketed numeric variables helps understand the impact of each category and variable on the probability of default.
+Contrary to more complex models such as random forests or neural networks, it is easily understandable through the simple formula generated during training.
+Also, the presence of binned numeric variables helps understand the impact of the categories within a variable, and of the variables themselves, on the probability of default.
 The variables used and their respective coefficients, sorted by order of magnitude, are stored in the data frame `Logistic_Coeff` returned by the step 3 function.

 Finally, we compute predictions on the testing set, as well as performance metrics:

 * **KS** (Kolmogorov-Smirnov) statistic.
 The KS statistic is a standard performance metric in the credit score industry.
 It represents how well the model can differenciate between the Good Credit applicants and the Bad Credit applicants in the testing set.
 We also draw the KS plot which corresponds to two cumulative distributions of the predicted probabilities.
-One is a subset of the predictions for which the observed values were bad loans (is_bad = 1) and the other concerns good loans (is_bad = 0).
+One is a subset of the predictions for which the observed values were bad loans (`is_bad` = 1) and the other concerns good loans (`is_bad` = 0).
 KS will be the biggest distance between those two curves.

 ![Visualize](images/KS.png?raw=true)

 * Various classification performance metrics computed on the confusion matrix.
 These are dependent on the threshold chosen to decide whether to classify a predicted probability as good or bad.
-Here, we use as a threshold the point of the x axis in the KS plot where the curves are the farthest possible.
+Here, we use as a threshold the point on the x axis in the KS plot where the curves are the farthest possible.
-* **AUC** (Area Under the Curve) for the ROC.
+* **AUC** (Area Under the ROC Curve).
 This represents how well the model can differenciate between the Good Credit applicants from the Bad Credit applicants given a good decision threshold in the testing set.
-We draw the ROC, representing the true positive rate in function of the false positive rate for various possible cutoffs.
+We draw the ROC, which represents the true positive rate as a function of the false positive rate for various possible cutoffs (along the curve).

 ![Visualize](images/ROC.png?raw=true)

 * **The Lift Chart**.
 The lift chart represents how well the model can perform compared to a naive approach.
 For instance, at the level where a naive effort could produce a 10% rate of positive predictions, we draw a vertical line on x = 0.10 and read the lift value where the vertical line crosses the lift curve.
-If the lift value is 3, it means that the model would produce 3 times the 10%, ie. 30% rate of positive predictions.
+If the lift value is 3, it means that the model would produce 3 times the 10%, i.e. 30% rate of positive predictions.

 ![Visualize](images/Lift_Chart.png?raw=true)